stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * hiring, induction, performance management, offboarding and alumni
 * security and OH&S

 _Distributed working_ refers to no office at all.
-There is no office to be remote from.
+That is, there is no office to be _remote_ from.

 Matt Mullenweg, the founder of Wordpress.com, employs 1,200 people across 75 countries without an office.
 Matt articulates five levels of autonomy in a brilliant interview with Sam Harris on [The New Future of Work](https://stratappsaas.com/blog/The-New-Future-of-Work-a-Sam-Harris-podcast-interview-with-Matt-Mullenweg-on-distributed-working/ "The New Future of Work").